aplteam/Tatin/docs/TatinUserSettings.md

 This will allow you to edit the file, but Tatin will check the file afterwards in order to make sure that nothing invalid goes ever into the file.

+Note that Dyalog 18.1 and later recognise JASON5 and highlights any syntax errors which can be quite useful.

 ### What does Tatin do at start-up time?

 When Tatin is initialized[^init] it creates an instance of the `UserSettings` class with the name `MyUserSettings` which lives in `⎕se.Tatin`.